Core Data Performance

 NSManagedObject uses an internal storage mechanism for data that is highly optimized.
 In particular, it leverages the information about the types of data that is available through introspecting the model.
 When you store and retrieve data in a manner that is key-value coding and key-value observing compliant, it is likely that using

 NSManagedObject will be faster than any other storage mechanism—including for the simple get/set cases.
 In a modern Cocoa application that leverages Cocoa Bindings, given that Cocoa Bindings is reliant upon key-value coding and key-value observing it would be difficult to build a raw data storage mechanism that provides the same level of efficiency as Core Data.

 Like all technologies, however, Core Data can be abused.
 Using Core Data does not free you from the need to consider basic Cocoa patterns, such as memory management.
 You should also consider how you fetch data from a persistent store.
-If you find that your application is not performing as well as you would like, you should use profiling tools such as Shark to determine where the problem lies (see Performance & Debugging).
+If you find that your application is not performing as well as you would like, you should use profiling tools such as Instruments to determine where the problem lies (see Performance).

 Fetching Managed Objects

 Each round trip to the persistent store (each fetch) incurs an overhead, both in accessing the store and in merging the returned objects into the persistence stack.
 You should avoid executing multiple requests if you can instead combine them into a single request that will return all the objects you require.
 You can also minimize the number of objects you have in memory.